1. Warren Hastings was the first ___________.

 Explanation: He was Resident at the court of Shuja-ud-Daulah of Awadh in the 1760s.

-7. Warren Hastings became a member of the Calcutta Council in:
+7. Warren Hastings became a member of the Calcutta Council in___________.

 A) 1758